 The majority of college students now graduate with student loan debt.
-By keeping your borrowing to a minimum, you’ll have a much easier time in repayment.
-It’s important to know your expenses and financial resources each semester so you can determine what’s covered what you’ll need to budget for.
+But, keeping your borrowing to a minimum and setting a budget makes repayment easier when it comes time for repayment.
+Learn more about understanding your expenses and financial resources each semester to effectively determine your budget needs.

-First, you need to understand what your direct college costs are going to be.
-These costs are usually charged by the college and include tuition, fees, books, supplies, and possibly room and board.
-Students living off campus should identify extra monthly expenses, such as rent, utilities, groceries, transportation, etc. You can find a simple budgeting worksheet to help get you started.
+First, you need to understand what your direct education costs are going to be each semester.
+These are costs by your school that include tuition, fees, books, supplies, and room and board.
+Students living off campus also need to identify extra monthly expenses, such as rent, utilities, groceries, transportation, etc. Use our simple budgeting worksheet to help get you started.

-If you are receiving financial aid, any funds you receive (including student loans), will be used first to satisfy your direct costs at the college (such as tuition and fees).
-If you have any remaining financial aid funds, you will receive that credit balance to use for any other expenses.
-The funds received in September are intended to cover the costs you incur during that entire semester—so don’t rush out and spend it all at once!
+If you receive financial aid, the school applies the funds to your direct school costs, such as tuition and fees.
+If there are any financial aid funds left over, you receive that amount to use for other expenses.
+These funds are intended to cover the costs you incur during that entire semester—so don’t rush out and spend it all at once!

-Check in on any other source of income.
-If you work while going to college, use that income as a resource for expenses.
-Perhaps you also have some other financial support from parents or other family members.
+Check in on any other sources of income available to you.
+If you work while going to school, use that income as a resource for expenses.
+Perhaps you also have financial support from parents or other family members.
 Once you’ve identified all sources of income, you may realize that your expenses are greater than the income or resources you have to pay those expenses.
 At this point, it’s a good idea to see if there are ways to cut your expenses.

-At this point, some students face the reality that they may need to use a student loan to help pay some of those expenses.
-If you’ve done a good job of identifying your expenses and available resources, you should have a good idea of what you need to borrow.
-If you do need to borrow a student loan, only borrow what you need and nothing more.
+For some students, student loans help pay some of the expenses not covered by other income sources.
+Successfully identifying your expenses and available resources gives you a good idea of what you need to borrow.
+If you do need to take out a student loan, only borrow what you need and nothing more.

 Student loans can be a great resource when used responsibly.
 Remember to use your federal student loans first before exploring private loan options.
 If you need to pursue a private loan, visit U-fi.com to learn more about funding solutions and other resources for managing your finances.

-College can be difficult enough when you’re trying to get through classes and exams.
-You’ll be in a better position to focus on your studies if you don’t need to worry about your finances.
+College is difficult enough when you’re trying to get through classes and exams.
+Put yourself in a better position to focus on your studies by setting a budget so you don’t need to worry about your finances.
 Remember to continually revisit your budget and develop a solid plan for understanding your expenses each semester.